tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/Activities/11-Stu_Risky_Business/README.md

 1. Calculate annualized `std dev` for each portfolio.

-2. Calculate the Sharpe ratio for each crypto in each portfolio.
+2. Calculate the Sharpe ratios for each crypto in each portfolio.

-3. Average the Sharpe ratios calculated above.
+3. Average the Sharpe ratios calculated in the previous step.

     **Hint:** `harold_sharpe_ratios.mean()`